ebeneliason/easy-pattern/README.md

 instead enabling use of `{` and `}` by themselves.)

 Most parameters come in pairs to enable setting independent values for the X and Y axes.
-For example, `xPhaseDuration` and `yPhaseDuration`.
+For example, `xDuration` and `yDuration`.
 However, when initializing a new `EasyPattern`, any of the axis-specific values may be set for both axes at once by dropping the `x` or `y` prefix from the parameter name, e.g. `..., scale = 2, reverses = true, ...` and so on.
-The usage example above demonstrates this by setting the `phaseDuration` and `phaseFunction` for both axes at once.
+The usage example above demonstrates this by setting the `duration` and `ease` for both axes at once.

 ### Notes on Animation Timing